StellifySoftware/stellify/README.md

 And there we have it, a rendered webpage 🎉

-Now, of course there is more going on in and around this explanation but at it's core that is effectively how Stellify works.
+Now, of course there is more going on in and around this explanation but at its core that is effectively how Stellify works.